 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Racine experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.0 months, from September 28 to April 27, with average wind speeds of more than 12.4 miles per hour.
-The windiest day of the year is January 14, with an average hourly wind speed of 15.6 miles per hour.
+The windiest month of the year in Racine is January, with an average hourly wind speed of 15.4 miles per hour.

 The calmer time of year lasts for 5.0 months, from April 27 to September 28.
-The calmest day of the year is August 3, with an average hourly wind speed of 9.2 miles per hour.
+The calmest month of the year in Racine is July, with an average hourly wind speed of 9.3 miles per hour.